How To Sell Logos On eBay

 Now that you’ve set up your eBay account, it’s time to get your eBay shop up and running.

-Of course, you can sell without a store, but you’ll be limited to 50 listings per month before being paid.
+Of course, you can sell logos on eBay without a store, but you’ll be limited to 50 listings per month before being paid.

 Each rank comes with a set number of free listings and an end value fee, “a fee you would pay eBay based on the total value of each sale.”